jakelazaroff/activitypub-starter-kit/README.md

 ## Doing Stuff

-Dumbo doesn’t have a GUI — although you could make one!
+ActivityPub Starter Kit doesn’t have a GUI — although you could make one!
 Instead, there’s an API that you can use.
-The activities that Dumbo supports are posting and following/unfollowing.
+The activities that it supports are posting and following/unfollowing.

 ### Posting

 `POST /admin/create` adds a [`Create` activity](https://www.w3.org/TR/activitypub/#create-activity-outbox) to your outbox and notifies all your followers.
 The request body must be JSON and is used as the activity `object`.
 The only required field is `type`.
-You can omit fields that Dumbo already knows, such as `@context`, `attributedTo`, `published` and `cc`.
+You can omit fields that the server already knows, such as `@context`, `attributedTo`, `published` and `cc`.

 For example, you could send a POST request containing the following body: